Kingspade (album)

-Kingspade is the eponymous debut album of the group Kingspade.
+Kingspade is the eponymous debut album of the American rap duo Kingspade.
 Kingspade was a long-awaited album as it was promoted throughout albums from the group's alternate band, the Kottonmouth Kings.
 On the week of September 11, 2004 the album hit #11 on the Billboard Top Internet Albums chart, #44 on Top Heatseekers, and #31 on Top Independent Albums.